 Ask any mother what her baby’s first food was and almost all will say rice cereal.
 For the last 50 years, pediatricians have been recommending white rice cereal as baby’s first food.

 In fact, many well meaning parents (and sadly some doctors) suggest putting rice cereal in a baby’s bottle to help them sleep through the night or spit up less.
-(FYI: Rice cereal has been shown to not help them sleep through the night, it also doesn’t help with spitting up) This recommendation is often well before a baby should even be introduced to solids!

 Unfortunately, rice cereal is hardly the ideal food to feed your baby ever, let alone as a first food.